andrechristikan/ack-nestjs-boilerplate-docs/features/validation.md

 # Validation

-> `RequestValidationPipe` will validate all incoming request based on `ClassValidator`
+> `RequestValidationPipe` will validates all incoming requests based on `ClassValidator`

-ack-nestjs-boilerplate-mongoose combine `class-validator` with `NestJs Pipe` for create `RequestValidationPipe`. `RequestValidationPipe` is pipe validator for incoming request.
+ack-nestjs-boilerplate-mongoose combine `class-validator` with `NestJs Pipe` for create `RequestValidationPipe`. `RequestValidationPipe` is a pipe validator for the incoming request.
 Location in `src/utils/request/pipe/request.validation.pipe.ts`

 ## Request Validation Pipe

-To use `RequestValidationPipe` we need to create `ClassValidator` as validator for our request.
+To use `RequestValidationPipe` we need to create `ClassValidator` as a validator for our request.

 ```typescript
 import { Type } from 'class-transformer';